dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/filled-rounded-rectangle.png" alt-text="Screenshot of a green filled rounded rectangle.":::

-The `FillColor` property of the `ICanvas` object must be set to a `Color` before invoking the `FillRoundedRectangle` method.
+The `FillColor` property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a `Color` before invoking the `FillRoundedRectangle` method.

 > [!NOTE]
 > There are `DrawRoundedRectangle` and `FillRoundedRectangle` overloads that take `Rect` and `RectF` arguments, and overloads that enable the radius of each corner to be separately specified.

 ## Draw an arc

-Arcs can be drawn on an `ICanvas` using the `DrawArc` method, which requires `x`, `y`, `width`, `height`, `startAngle`, and `endAngle` arguments of type `float`, and `clockwise` and `closed` arguments of type `bool`.
+Arcs can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the `DrawArc` method, which requires `x`, `y`, `width`, `height`, `startAngle`, and `endAngle` arguments of type `float`, and `clockwise` and `closed` arguments of type `bool`.
 The `startAngle` argument specifies the angle from the x-axis to the starting point of the arc.
 The `endAngle` argument specifies the angle from the x-axis to the end point of the arc.
 The `clockwise` argument specifies the direction in which the arc is drawn, and the `closed` argument specifies whether the end point of the arc will be connected to the start point.

 The following example shows how to draw an arc: